 It is possible to host Teamscale on ECS.
 Simply follow our Docker installation guide and adjust the steps to your chosen orchestration solution (e.g. Kubernetes).

-Above, you can find our size and performance recommendations for the underlying EC2 server and persistant storage.
+Above, you can find our size and performance recommendations for the underlying EC2 server and persistent storage.